nvbach91/iga-knerd/README.md

 ## What can you find in this repo

-A lot of links and structured survey data, aggregation tables, ontology source code, drafts, hierarchy, data models, etc. All of which are somehow described (hopefully) in our publications.
+A lot of links and structured survey data, aggregation tables, ontology source code, drafts, hierarchy, data models, etc. All of which are described in our publications.

 ## Publications
-TBD (hopefully)
+TBD